Calibrated Multi-Level Quantile Forecasting: Introduction

-A complementary line of calibration methods uses Blackwell approachability and related ideas, resulting in algorithms that are generally more complex than those based on gradient descent but can offer stronger (conditional) guarantees. \cite{blackwell1956analog} studies when and how a player can guarantee that their average payoff vector approaches a target convex set in an adversarial game.
-Blackwell's approachability theorem shows that it suffices to choose actions that make a certain inner product non-positive.
-Calibration arises as a special case, where the convex set encodes zero calibration error.
-These ideas underpin many works on calibration \citep{foster1999proof, foster2021forecast} and defensive forecasting \citep{vovk2005defensive, perdomo2025defense}.
-Using these ideas, \cite{gupta2022online} propose algorithms for group-conditional quantile calibration, which are applied to online conformal prediction in \cite{bastani2022practical}.
-These ideas were extended to distributional and vector calibration by \cite{noarov2023high}, who give an algorithm for high-dimensional conditional calibration subject to an arbitrary convex constraint set.
-Although this framework can in principle accommodate calibration without crossings, it lacks a practical implementation for this setting, as it requires solving nontrivial optimization problems at each time step.
-In contrast, our goal is to provide an easily implementable procedure targeted at the specific problem of calibrating quantile forecasts subject to an order constraint.
+A complementary line of work on calibration uses Blackwell approachability and related ideas, resulting in procedures that are generally more complex than those based on gradient descent but also offer stronger (conditional) guarantees.
+The basic idea underpinning many papers on calibration \citep{foster1999proof, foster2021forecast} and defensive forecasting \citep{vovk2005defensive, perdomo2025defense} is that certain properties defined in terms of time-averages can be cast as special cases of Blackwell approachability.
+For example, the convex set in Blackwell approachability can be defined to encode zero calibration error. \cite{gupta2022online} builds on these ideas to develop algorithms for group-conditional quantile calibration, which are then applied to online conformal prediction in \cite{bastani2022practical}.
+This was later extended to the high-dimensional setting by \cite{noarov2023high}.
+While this framework could in principle accommodate multiple quantile calibration without crossings, it lacks a practical implementation for this problem setting, since it would require solving nontrivial inner optimization problems at each time step.
+In contrast, our approach is easily implementable and wraps around any existing forecaster, albeit targeting a weaker goal of unconditional calibration.
 Also related are \cite{deshpande2023calibrated} and \cite{marx2024calibrated}, which use Blackwell approachability to calibrate probabilistic forecasts that specify a distribution over $y_t$.